 Big data discovery powered by Apache Stark has emerged as a new technology which can address these diverse requirements.
-So, let’s track back into the time to make sense of these evolutionary steps.
+So, let’s track back in time to make sense of these evolutionary steps.

-The era begins with the enterprise data warehouse and with the set business intelligence tools to with it.
-So, EWD is simply a curated environment containing critical subset of enterprise data.
+The era begins with the enterprise data warehouse and with the set of business intelligence tools to with it.
+So, EWD is simply a curated environment containing a critical subset of enterprise data.
 This subset was prone to the limitations of the EDW infrastructure and requirements of the BI tools.
-During this era analysts need to know what kind of questions they need to ask and the process of finding the answer then required the participation of the whole team and could take months to deduce the answer.
-The supporting workflow for this kind of data processing was extract, transform and load (ETL) which requires programmers, data warehouse architects, BI architects and administrators.
-And since this was only subset of enterprise data, it could very well be 10 percent or even less which is available at the time of processing.
-Because of the complexity of the process and long-time durations involved, iterating was a difficult job and not viable.
+During this era, analysts need to know what kind of questions they need to ask and the process of finding the answer then required the participation of the whole team and could take months to deduce the answer.
+The supporting workflow for this kind of data processing was extracted, transform and load (ETL) which requires programmers, data warehouse architects, BI architects and administrators.
+And since this was only a subset of enterprise data, it could very well be 10 per cent or even less which is available at the time of processing.
+Because of the complexity of the process and the long-time durations involved, iterating was a difficult job and not viable.

-The more recent development in this field is the birth of data lake which is all together a different concept.
-First enabled by Hadoop, in some cases this offers tremendous data savings say up to 1000 times and even in some cases data lakes are known to serve as a common repository for all the enterprise’s data and not just a subset.
+The more recent development in this field is the birth of the data lake which is altogether a different concept.
+First enabled by Hadoop, in some cases, this offers tremendous data savings say up to 1000 times and even in some cases data lakes are known to serve as a common repository for all the enterprise’s data and not just a subset.
 Between three major factors: